-- Primary end-users’ dignity and independence, by its ability to enhance body stability when sitting on the toilet (individually adjustable optimum height, hands are free for handles), by supporting the sitting down and standing up process (dynamic adaptation of tilt and height), and by increased safety via emergency detection.
+- Old users’ dignity and independence, by its ability to enhance body stability when sitting on the toilet (individually adjustable optimum height, hands are free for handles), by supporting the sitting down and standing up process (dynamic adaptation of tilt and height), and by increased safety via emergency detection.

-- Secondary users/care persons, for which the burden when assisting the end user will be reduced when support is provided by the toilet itself.
+- Care persons, for which the burden when assisting the end user will be reduced when support is provided by the toilet itself.